NiryoRobotics/ned_ros/sphinx_doc/source/ros/niryo_robot_arm_commander.rst

    *  -  :ref:`PausePlanExecution<PausePlanExecution (Message)>`
       -  Pause movement execution

-All these services are available as soon as the node is started
+All these services are available as soon as the node is started.

 Dependencies - Commander
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^